Peter Hook & the Light: 2010: Joy Division Unknown Pleasures tour

+Hook opened a new club and live venue in Manchester, FAC 251 – The Factory, in February 2010, where he and The Light had their first performance, performing a set filled with songs from Joy Division, New Order and others from his back catalogue.
+The club is situated in the old head offices of Factory Records in Manchester city centre.
+On 18 May 2010, the 30th anniversary of Ian Curtis' death, the Light performed a set of Joy Division songs including every track from Unknown Pleasures.
+The band would tour England, Europe, Australia, New Zealand and the United, where they would play the album live in its entirety.

 2011: Joy Division Closer tour

 Hook and his band began 2011 with more European tour dates, taking in Portugal, France, Spain, Netherlands, Finland and Norway.
+The band's debut EP, 1102 | 2011 EP, was released on 9 May 2011.
+It features four Joy Division songs, one of which is a rework of "Pictures In My Mind" which was unreleased at that time.

-On 18 & 19 May 2011, one year on from when the band first played Unknown Pleasures live, Peter Hook and The Light performed Joy Division's second album, Closer, live for the first time, again with two sold out nights at Hook's Factory nightclub.
+On 18 and 19 May 2011, one year on from when the band first played Unknown Pleasures live, Peter Hook & The Light performed Joy Division's second album, Closer, live for the first time, again with two sold out nights at Hook's Factory nightclub.
 The debut Closer shows were followed by more extensive touring, the band visited Brazil for the first time in June 2011 as well as performing at various festivals across Europe.
-In September 2011, Hook and his band embarked on their second North American tour, this time taking in 9 cities in the USA as well as visiting Canada for the first time to perform in Toronto and Montreal.
+In September 2011, Hook and his band embarked on their second North American tour, this time taking in nine cities in the USA as well as visiting Canada for the first time to perform in Toronto and Montreal.
 As in 2010, Hook invited several of his famous friends to join him on stage as guest vocalists.
 Perry Farrell again joined the band at the Music Box in Los Angeles, this time to sing 'Isolation'.
-Moby performed a total of 7 songs live with The Light across the two dates in Los Angeles, while Smashing Pumpkins frontman Billy Corgan joined Hook on stage in Chicago to sing 'Transmission' and 'Love Will Tear Us Apart'.
+Moby performed a total of seven songs live with The Light across the two dates in Los Angeles, while Smashing Pumpkins frontman Billy Corgan joined Hook on stage in Chicago to sing 'Transmission' and 'Love Will Tear Us Apart'.
 Following these dates, The Light played three sold out shows in Mexico, performing in Tijuana, Guadalajara and Mexico City.
 After these dates, the band took a short break before resuming touring in November with gigs in Israel, Greece, Denmark, Italy and Holland.